Oxaloacetic acid: Amino acid synthesis

 Six essential amino acids and three nonessential are synthesized from oxaloacetate and pyruvate.
 Aspartate and alanine are formed from oxaloacetate and pyruvate, respectively, by transamination from glutamate.
 Asparagine is synthesized by amidation of aspartate, with glutamine donating the NH4.

 These are nonessential amino acids, and their simple biosynthetic pathways occur in all organisms.
-Methionine, threonine, lysine, isoleucine, valine, and leucine are essential amino acids in humans and most vertebrates.
-Their biosynthetic pathways in bacteria are complex and interconnected.
+Methionine, threonine, lysine, isoleucine, valine, and leucine are essential amino acids in humans and most vertebrates, meaning that oxaloacetate cannot be converted into any of these aminos.
+However they can be synthesizers in bacteria via biosynthetic pathways that are complex and interconnected.